This post may contain affiliate links.

 The drops create a matte finish that is also radiant and works on all skin types.
 It is not necessarily a foundation by itself, but is designed to be mixed with your favorite liquid foundation or tinted moisturizer to become the ideal shade for your dark skin.
 This is basically a bottle of pigment designed to give you your dream finish, look and match.
 With a total of 25 different shades available through Sephora, and Amazon, it will certainly help.

 17. bareMinerals Original Loose Powder Foundation with SPF 15

 BareMinerals did not always have the range of shades required to work for darker and deeper toned skin, but with the addition of 12 new shades to their loose powder are much better.
 The skin tones offered are more comprehensive and blend in beautifully with the addition of skin-protecting SPF 15 as well.
 The total available shades now equal 30 with ranges that will address olive to coffee-colored skin.
 You can find all the shades on Sephora, and Amazon.

 18. L’Oreal Paris True Match Super Blendable Makeup

 This foundation for dark skin tones is well known and very affordable.
 The coverage of each of the 32 shades is excellent living up to its name of being superbly blendable.
 The application is smooth and easy, and if you need to mix it with another color, no worries, this formula can handle it beautifully.
-Get it from Ulta!
+Get it from Ulta, or Amazon!